Spinster: Women and marriage

 Women may not have married for a variety (and/or combination) of reasons, including personal inclination, a dearth of eligible men (whose numbers can decrease dramatically during war conflicts), and socio-economic conditions (that is, the availability of livelihoods for women).
 Writer and spinster Louisa May Alcott famously wrote that "liberty is a better husband than love to many of us".
 Social status issues could also arise where it was unacceptable for a woman to marry below her social rank but her parents lacked the funds to support a marriage within their social rank.

-In the early 19th century, particularly in England, women would fall under coverture, stating that all property and contracts in their name would be ceded to their husbands.
+In the early 19th century, particularly in common law jurisdictions such as England, married women were subject to coverture, a legal doctrine that all property and contracts in their name are ceded to their husbands.
 This was particularly common in women who owned businesses.
+The Married Women's Property Acts of the late 19th century weakened coverture, which was eliminated by later reforms.

 The First World War (1914–1918) prevented many within a generation of women from experiencing romance and marriage or having children.

 In 1936, Lambert Pharmacal Co., St. Louis, Mo. advertising Listerine mouthwash blamed halitosis for Edna approaching her 30th birthday, and still being "Often a bridesmaid but never a bride".

 In modern peacetime societies with wide opportunities for romance, marriage and children, there are other reasons that women remain single as they approach old age.
 Psychologist Erik Erikson postulated that during young adulthood (ages 18 to 39), individuals experience an inner conflict between a desire for intimacy (i.e., a committed relationship leading to marriage) and a desire for isolation (i.e., fear of commitment).
 Other reasons women may choose not to marry include a focus on career, a desire for an independent life, economic considerations, or an unwillingness to make the compromises expected in a marriage.

 Some writers have suggested that to understand why women do not marry, one should examine reasons women do marry and why it may be assumed they should marry in the first place.
 According to Adrienne Rich: